ianphil/ContainerCamp/README.md

 * [Windows Containers on Windows Server](labthree/windows-containers.md)

 ## Lab Four: Setup Docker Swarm and Deploy Some Containers ##
-In this lab you will deploy Docker Swarm.
+In this lab you will deploy Docker with swarm mode, using docker-machine to deploy to Azure.
 Once you have a swarm you will deploy some things to it...

 * [Deploy Docker Swarm](labfour/deploy-docker-swarm.md)

-> **NOTE** -- In this lab we need to switch azure-cli mode from ARM to ASM.
-We'll also be using a secure docker endopoint see [Protect the Docker daemon socket](https://docs.docker.com/engine/security/https/) for more information.

 ## Lab Five: Setup Azure Container Service ##
 In this lab we'll look at Microsoft Azure's Container as a Service solution called: Azure Container Service (ACS).